Donate Sponsor

 My family member/friend is going into a care home.
 How can I rehome their cat?

-If they can't keep their cat or if they haven't made provisions for their pet in their Will, get in touch and we can advise on the next steps, especially if you’re rehoming a senior cat who might be used to a quieter, calmer home.
+If they can't keep their cat or if they haven't made provisions for their pet in their Will, get in touch.
+We can provide advice on the next steps, especially if you’re rehoming a senior cat who might be used to a quieter, calmer home.

 I’m looking after a cat and their owner has died.
 How can I rehome them?

-If you’re taking care of a cat whose owner has passed away, the best thing to do is check if their owner has already made provisions for their care.
-Many charities, including Cats Protection, offer services such as Cat Guardians for owners to register in advance to ensure that their cat is safely rehomed in the event of their death.
+If you’re taking care of a cat whose owner has passed away, the best thing to do is to check if their owner has already made provisions for their care.
+Many charities, including Cats Protection, offer services such as Cat Guardians.
+Owners can register in advance to ensure that their cat is safely rehomed in the event of their death.

 Find out more about Cat Guardians